googleapis/google-cloud-ruby/RELEASING.md

   $ git push --tags
   ```

-1. On the [gcloud-ruby releases page](https://github.com/GoogleCloudPlatform/gcloud-ruby/releases), click [Draft a new release](https://github.com/GoogleCloudPlatform/gcloud-ruby/releases/new).
+1. On the [google-cloud-ruby releases page](https://github.com/GoogleCloudPlatform/google-cloud-ruby/releases), click [Draft a new release](https://github.com/GoogleCloudPlatform/google-cloud-ruby/releases/new).
 Complete the form.
 Include the bullet-point lists of the major and minor changes from [CHANGELOG.md](CHANGELOG.md).
 You can also add examples, fixes, thank yous, and anything else helpful or relevant.
 See gcloud-node [v0.18.0](https://github.com/GoogleCloudPlatform/gcloud-node/releases/tag/v0.18.0) for an example with all the bells and whistles.

 1. Click `Publish release`.

-1. Check that the [Travis CI build](https://travis-ci.org/GoogleCloudPlatform/gcloud-ruby) has passed for the version commit.
+1. Check that the [Travis CI build](https://travis-ci.org/GoogleCloudPlatform/google-cloud-ruby) has passed for the version commit.

 1. Confirm that the gem for the new version is available on [RubyGems.org](https://rubygems.org/gems/gcloud).

-1. Confirm that the new version is displayed after "Latest release" on the [gcloud-ruby gh-pages site](http://googlecloudplatform.github.io/gcloud-ruby/).
+1. Confirm that the new version is displayed after "Latest release" on the [google-cloud-ruby gh-pages site](http://googlecloudplatform.github.io/google-cloud-ruby/).

 High fives all around!